 Biennial review with FAA Certified Flying Instructor (CFI)

-Restricted PPL only allows flying within SG.
-Requires solo cross-country flight in Malaysia to remove restriction
+Restricted PPL only allows flying within SG (requires solo cross-country flight in another country to remove restriction)

 Min 30 years old for foreign student pilots